juanrios381/ChatGPT-Prompts-for-SOC-Analyst/Escalation Email.md

    - **URL or Source**: The relevant URL or location associated with the threat or attack.
    - **Description**: An overview or background of the incident.
    - **Activities and Evidence**: Clear documentation of what happened and the evidence collected.
-   - **MITRE ATT&CK Framework Mapping**: Identify the techniques or tactics that were observed based on the MITRE ATT&CK framework.
    - **Recommendations**: Suggested actions to mitigate the threat and ensure further protection.

 2. Organize the information into a professional email format with clear sections for readability.